Environmental law and practice in Australia: overview

 Generally speaking, Australia does not have a fully integrated permitting regime.
 Each project must be assessed on its merits, nature and location to determine what environmental permits are required and if state and/or Commonwealth permits are needed.
 Any project or activity with any level of consequence for the environment is likely to require several permits, including development, environmental and heritage.

 While such permits are not strictly integrated, the permitting regime in each jurisdiction generally allows a degree of integration.
-For example, in Western Australia, a single environmental permit or authorisation may govern a number of relevant environmental concerns such as noise, air, water and waste for each of the prescribed premises.
+For example in most Australian jurisdictions, a single environmental permit or authorisation may govern a number of relevant environmental concerns such as noise, air, water and waste for each of the prescribed premises.

-Additionally, some jurisdictions permit a degree of planning and development integration.
-Approvals for certain major projects may remove the need to obtain other environmental permits.
+Some jurisdictions permit a degree of planning and environmental approval integration.
+In others, approvals for certain major projects may remove the need to obtain other environmental permits.

 The environmental permits required for a particular project depend on a number of factors including the nature and location of the project, the type of activity and the proposed treatment of waste and rehabilitation plans.
 For example, resource projects require environmental authorisations to cover waste and rehabilitation concerns that do not necessarily need to be addressed in residential developments.